naviltsev/p5-dancer-plugin-log-db/README.md

 # CONFIGURATION

-**Table to keep logs should be called 'logs' in your database.
-This is not configurable in this version.
-I'm really sorry.**

 This plugin makes use of great _Dancer::Plugin::Database_ plugin, thus configuration is divided into 2 parts - database configuration and plugin
 configuration: